cakey/cakey.github.io/source/_posts/2015-06-02-the-rise-of-esports.markdown

 {% img /images/esports/build.png %}
 {% img /images/esports/average.png %}

 The experience is really quite thorough as an analytical tool for your own games.
-It lets you filter by the character you choose, when you played it, your skill level, match duration and many more - allowing you to track a variety of metrics to both help improve your game, and entertain the stat lovers.
+It lets you filter by character, time played, skill level, match duration and even geographic region - allowing you to track a variety of metrics to both help improve your game, and entertain the stat lovers.
 This level of polish and attention to detail is the new default for video game related services.

 Sites like dotabuff can also help competitive players analyze how their opponents play.
 As the seriousness of video games increases - the market for tools and similar sites will grow with it.

 ### ** In summary... **

 I wanted to give a taste of how I currently see the industry.
-I've barely scratched the surface of opportunities and changes happening, and I'm sure this piece has a ton of mistakes.
-But hopefully I've conveyed a tangible sense that this industry is real, growing and to be taken seriously - regardless of whether it's something that interests you personally.
-Technology often leads to culture shifts - and I think the key point here - is the way society creates and consumes entertainment.
+I've barely scratched the surface of opportunities and changes happening.
+Hopefully I've conveyed a tangible sense that this industry is real, growing and to be taken seriously - regardless of whether it's something that interests you personally.
+Technology often leads to culture shifts - and the key point here - is the way society creates and consumes entertainment.
 Distributed, personal and engaging is the future, and that's why E-sports are taking off.